andfanilo/streamlit-plotly-component-tutorial/README.md

 In `streamlit_app.py`, uncomment `from plotly3 import plotly_events` and comment the other imports.

-The source HTML/JS files reside in `plotly3/frontend/src` and need to be served by Webpack.
+### Method 1 - serve HTML/CSS through Webpack

-### Method 1 - serve HTML/CSS through Parcel
+The source HTML/JS files reside in `plotly3/frontend/src` and need to be served with all required dependencies by Webpack.

 In a terminal: